jasonswearingen/QuantShim/README.md

  - Add state history to security, provide easy way for things to get their own state + history of their own state.
  - add multi-phase updates, allow framework to custom init securities
  - add partial positions, so that strategies can order independantly of eachother

-Roadmap
+- v1.0.2
+ - add realistic example of multistrategy collab (followMarketStrategy and followPriorDayStrategy operating at the same time) Roadmap
 =============
 - Add logic for multi-algorithm and multi-security collaboritive trading.